-In the $\CalN=2^*$ case, each instanton contribution is multiplied by a new factor.
-This factor is equal to the product of the same weights as in the denominator, but shifted by the hypermultiplet mass.
-From \cite{Nekrasov:2002qd,Nekrasov:2003rj,Bruzzo:2002xf} we get that the instanton partition function is given by
+When the hypermultiplets are introduced to the theory, the instanton contributions are multiplied by extra factors.
+In the $\CalN=2^*$ theory, for each fixed point, the factor is the same as for the tangent bundle of the moduli space, but all weights are shifted by the hypermultiplet mass.
+From \cite{Nekrasov:2002qd,Nekrasov:2003rj,Bruzzo:2002xf} we get

-where $\tilde m$ is the equivariant parameter used to introduce hypermultiplet mass in the Nekrasov's theory in the $\Omega$-background \cite{Nekrasov:2002qd} related to the mass of hypermultiplet used in the present work as $\tilde m = m + (\ve_1 + \ve_2)/2$ (see \cite{Okuda:2010} for details)\footnote{The correction $\tilde m = m + (\ve_1 + \ve_2)/2$ appeared in the v2 of this preprint, while in v1 it was erroneously assumed that $\tilde m = m$.
+Here $\tilde m$ is the equivariant mass parameter for the gauge theory in the $\Omega$-background in conventions of \cite{Nekrasov:2002qd}.
+The $\tilde m$ is related to the hypermultiplet mass $m$ in the present work as $\tilde m = m + (\ep_1 + \ep_2)/2$ (see \cite{Okuda:2010ke} for details)\footnote{The correction $\tilde m = m + (\ep_1 + \ep_2)/2$ appeared in the v2 of this preprint on arXiv, while in v1 it was erroneously assumed that $\tilde m = m$.
 The author thanks Takuya Okuda for pointing out this issue.}.
 For example,

-The integrand is still a smooth function on the whole integration domain and decreases sufficiently fast at infinity.
+In the $\CalN=2^*$ case, the integrand is again a smooth function on the integration contour rapidly decreasing at infinity.

-Hence, we conclude that the matrix integral, with all instanton corrections included, is well defined in the $\CalN=2$, the $\CalN=2^*$ and the $\CalN=4$ cases, and that it gives the exact partition function of these theories on $S^4$.
-The expectation value of a supersymmetric circular Wilson operator on $S^4$ in an arbitrary representation is equal to the expectation value of the operator $\tr_{R} e^{2\pi i r a}$ in this matrix model.
+We conclude, the matrix model integral including all instanton corrections is well defined in the $\CalN=2,2^*,4$ theories.